dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 token = type => value => ({type, value})
 ```

-Next, let’s create some new parsers out of our existing parsers that return tokens instead of matched strings:
+Next, let's create some new parsers out of our existing parsers that return tokens instead of matched strings:

 ```
-open = map(open, token(‘open-paren’))
+open = map(open, token('open-paren'))
-close = map(close, token(‘close-paren’))
+close = map(close, token('close-paren'))
-sum = map(sum, token(‘sum-op’))
+sum = map(sum, token('sum-op'))
-prod = map(prod, token(‘prod-op’))
+prod = map(prod, token('prod-op'))
-number = map(number, token(‘number’))
+number = map(number, token('number'))
 ```

 If we do an inorder-traversal of the resulting tree we get a stream of tokens that can be passed to the shunting-yard algorithm for evaluation.

 ### Abstract Syntax Tree

-Instead of creating tokens, let’s create an abstract syntax tree of the source text by instantiating instances of an AST_Node class.
+Instead of creating tokens, let's create an abstract syntax tree of the source text by instantiating instances of an AST_Node class.
 Each terminal symbol of the grammar will have an associated AST_Node subclass and the non-terminals are handled by static methods on the AST_Node class.
 The class hierarchy is actually simpler than the token we used in the previous example because the sum and prod rules are both mapped to an AST_BinaryOp.

 Recall that our grammar has non-terminals of the form Α and Α′. Α is referred to as the head and Α′ is called the tail.
 The map() combinator is used to apply the static head_handler() and tail_handler() methods to the result of a parse of the non-terminal to build the tree.
 The handlers will look at the parse tree returned by the parser and set the tree properties of the node to the correct values.